Kimberlite

 The Mir open pit diamond mine is situated in Sakha Republic, Yakutia, Siberia some 4,200 kilometres east of Moscow.
 It's an area that exhibits some of the harshest weather conditions in the world, with Winters that can extend to seven months, and flaunt temperatures that often drop as low as -40 degrees Celsius.
 There are harsh conditions in mining in general.
 Lives are lost, for the sake of gold and diamonds.
 People are killed for diamonds.
 Conflict diamonds fund conflict in war-torn areas.
 The illicit diamond trade promotes poverty because more than a million diamond diggers in Africa earn less than a dollar a day.
 Besides diamond mining causes environmental devastation.

-The green acidic water is the same as that found in the Big Hole Kimberley.
+The blue rock is Kimberlite, a word that originated from the name Kimberley, as in the Kimberley Diamond mine in South Africa.
+The green acidic water is the same as that found in the Big Hole Kimberley. |